Gabba (band)

-Gabba is a London-based British tribute band performing ABBA songs in the stripped down punk style of the Ramones, a style of pop punk they dubbed discopunk and claim to have invented.
+Gabba is a British tribute band.
+Based in London, Gabba performs ABBA songs in the stripped-down punk style of the Ramones, a variety of pop punk they dubbed discopunk and claim to have invented.
 They formed in 1996 and took their name in 1999.
 They have released one album As of 2006.

 History

-Gabba was informally formed in 1996 by Stig Honda, alleged "professor at the Osaka Rock 'n' Roll High School", who enrolled five students from all over the world to fuse the disco pop of Abba and the punk rock of the Ramones, creating "disco-punk".
+Gabba was informally formed in 1996 by Stig Honda, an alleged "professor at the Osaka Rock 'n' Roll High School", who enrolled five students from all over the world to fuse the disco-pop of Abba and the punk rock of the Ramones, creating "disco-punk".

 In 1999, the band took its name of "GABBA, The Discopunk Sensation".
-The name is an acrostic on the members' nicknames, echoing both the "gabba gabba hey!" chorus from the Ramones' song "Pinhead" and the name of ABBA.
+The name is an acrostic on the members' nicknames, echoing both the "gabba hey!" chorus from the Ramones' song "Pinhead" and the name of ABBA.

 Their second recording and official debut album, the CD Leave Stockholm (1999), was produced by Stigma Records (UK) and sub-distributed by Rough Trade Records.